CASE COMPETITION RULES AND FREQUENTLY ASKED QUESTIONS

 - Coaches are asked to ensure they provide the time and attention to coaching that teams require.
 To this end, we encourage each coach to submit a maximum of two teams.
 The focus should be on ensuring teams have support in preparing for the competition and in learning about evaluation.

 - All team members must be registered in a university or college program (undergraduate or graduate, full or part time).
 A student is defined as an individual enrolled in a Canadian university or a Canadian or permanent resident of Canada enrolled at a non-Canadian university.
+However, a team from a non-Canadian university may also include students from other countries as long as there at least two Canadian or permanent residents of Canada on the team.
 Team members may be from any academic discipline.
 Coaches may be professors or individuals with experience and expertise in evaluation who can provide guidance in helping students prepare for the competition.

 - All students, including previous finalists, can compete as often as they like while enrolled in studies.
 In an effort to share knowledge and expertise, we recommend that finalist teams from previous years 'split up' and join with other students from their university who have not competed or made the final round.
 For example, a team could be made up of two previous finalists and three others.